 It’s also a good time to be making industry contacts, so you may be interested in company insight days – many employers offer these to first years, giving you a feel for where you may want your placement and future career to take you.
 In addition, each October we host our Annual Careers Fair, featuring approximately 70–80 employers.
 Even if you’re not actively searching for opportunities yet, this is a great chance to talk to employers about placements and graduate jobs.
 You can find out more about different companies and start building your network of contacts with employers in your field of interest.

-Joining the Global Talent Programme (GTP) is another great thing to do – working towards an exclusive extracurricular award developed with employers.
+Joining the Graduate Skills Programme is another great thing to do – working towards an exclusive extracurricular award developed with employers.
 This is recognised across the sector as a leading innovation in employability and international education.

 Placement tip: apply early on